Alexander is a professional engineer who specializes in the construction of affordable houses and structures using recycled materials.

 Shipping container homes are legal in Pennsylvania, but as with any other building, they are governed by various rules and regulations to ensure they’re up to standard.
 Two sets of regulations apply here.
-The first relates to the use of the land, while the second set is concerned with the quality of the building.
+The first relates to land use, while the second is concerned with the quality of the building.

 Once you’ve adhered to the zoning codes, you can now turn your attention to the permits surrounding the construction process.
 Before building a container home in Pennsylvania, you must follow the regulations set by the Manufactured Home Construction and Safety Standard.
 These regulations seek to ensure that such houses are structurally sound and safe for occupation.
 The permit here is issued after ascertaining that the building materials and mechanisms are of acceptable standards.
 Once your plans are approved, you can commence the building process.

 Other than proving that your building is legitimate, adhering to these regulations will come in handy in the future.
 If you need to insure your home, the permit will be proof that your container home is not a “temporary structure” but a structurally sound house built to last.
 With such an assurance, insurance companies will offer you better premiums.
 In case you decide to sell your container home later, the permit will assure the validity of the building to any potential buyer and ultimately help it fetch a higher price.

 Frequently Asked Questions Regarding Container Homes in Pennsylvania

 The popularity of container homes has been growing steadily in recent years.
 However, there are still those who feel that they do not have adequate information on this mode of construction.
 Below are answers to some of the most common questions folks ask about shipping container houses.